 This is the only dairy goat breed that was ever developed in the United States.
 The breed was recognized as a distinct breed in the early 1950’s and formally registered in 1958.

 Obviously, they do have ears and the shape of their ears is their main distinctive and special characteristic.
-A registered Lamancha dairy goat can have two kinds of years…
+A registered LaMancha dairy goat can have two kinds of ears…

 Elf ears – are about 2” long, wrinkled at the bottom, and their tip is usually pointing down but can sometimes point up.